kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(c\) Submit a report for approval to the responsible Aircraft Certification Service office for the affected airplane, that:

-\(1\) Provides substantiation that the airplane fuel tank system design, including all necessary design changes, meets the requirements of §§25.901 and 25.981(a) and (b) of this chapter; and
+\(1\) Provides substantiation that the airplane fuel tank system design, including all necessary design changes, meets the requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.901   Installation.|§25.901]] and 25.981(a) and (b) of this chapter; and

 \(2\) Contains all maintenance and inspection instructions necessary to maintain the design features required to preclude the existence or development of an ignition source within the fuel tank system throughout the operational life of the airplane.